SokratisChaimanas/platform-go-challenge/README.md

 - Pagination for listing favourites uses `limit` (defaults to 20, max 50) and `offset`.
 - Duplicate favourite inserts respond with **409 Conflict**.
 - ent applies schema migrations on startup; dev seeding runs once when the DB is empty.
-- logs slog will be saved on ./logs.
+- Logs will be saved on ./logs.
 The dir will be made after the first build.